Quantitative mobile gamma-ray spectrometry through Bayesian inference: Introduction

-While MGRS has shown promising source localization and identification capabilities, quantifying gamma-ray sources has proven a much more challenging task.
-In contrast to \textit{in-situ} or laboratory settings, MGRS systems operate in a near real-time data acquisition mode with typical sampling frequencies on the order of \myOrderqty{1}{\Hz} and source--detector distances ranging from \myOrderqty{1d2}{\m} in terrestrial surveys to at least \myOrderqty{1d5}{\m} for spaceborne platforms.
-Consequently, inferring source strengths from MGRS data constitutes a severely ill-posed inverse problem.
-The combination of low-count statistics, dynamically varying source–detector geometries, and strong spectral correlations between different radionuclides leads to non-uniqueness and instability in the solution space.
-To address this ill-posed inverse problem, the sparse and low-count spectra characteristic of most MGRS systems preclude the use of conventional peak-fitting methods, which are effective only in stationary or otherwise well-controlled source--detector settings, such as prolonged planetary surveys \cite{Hahn2007a,Kobayashi2010a,Prettyman2017,Prettyman2019a}.
-Instead, template-matching approaches, commonly referred to as full-spectrum analysis (FSA), have emerged as the most viable alternative, and have demonstrated promising results in both terrestrial \cite{Grasty1985a,Minty1998d,Hendriks2001a,Bare2011a,Caciolli2012a} and spaceborne applications \cite{Prettyman2006a,Prettyman2011a,Peplowski2016c}.
-However, current FSA implementations remain limited by systematic biases in the inferred source strengths and reduced sensitivity under the low-count conditions characteristic for single-pass MGRS surveys \cite{Peplowski2016c,Ohera2024,Sinclair2016a,Butterweck2024}.
+While MGRS has shown considerable promise for localizing gamma-ray sources, robust identification of source mixtures and accurate quantification of their activities remain major challenges.
+In contrast to \textit{in-situ} and laboratory settings, MGRS systems operate in a near real-time data acquisition mode with sampling frequencies as low as \myOrderqty{1}{\Hz} and source--detector distances ranging from \myOrderqty{1d2}{\m} in terrestrial surveys to at least \myOrderqty{1d5}{\m} for spaceborne platforms.
+Consequently, identifying an unknown source mixture and inferring the corresponding source activities from MGRS data constitutes a severely ill-posed inverse problem.
+The combination of low-count statistics, variations in source--detector separation and relative orientation induced by platform motion, as well as strong spectral correlations between different radionuclides leads to non-uniqueness and instability in the solution space.
+To address this ill-posed inverse problem, the sparse and low-count spectra characteristic of most MGRS systems preclude the use of conventional peak-fitting methods, which are only effective in stationary or otherwise well-controlled source--detector settings, such as prolonged planetary surveys \cite{Hahn2007a,Kobayashi2010a,Prettyman2017,Prettyman2019a}.
+Instead, template-matching approaches, commonly referred to as full-spectrum analysis (FSA), have emerged as the most viable alternative and have demonstrated promising results in both terrestrial \cite{Grasty1985a,Minty1998d,Hendriks2001a} and spaceborne applications \cite{Prettyman2006a,Prettyman2011a,Peplowski2016c}.
+However, current FSA implementations remain limited by systematic biases in the inferred source strengths and reduced sensitivity under the low-count conditions characteristic for single-pass MGRS surveys \cite{Peplowski2016c,Ohera2024,Sinclair2016a}.